RoboticExplorationLab/LinearPixelsToTorques.jl/README.md

 # LinearPixelsToTorques.jl

-This Julia package contains the algorithm implementation and studies for "From Pixels to Torques with Linear Feedback."
+This Julia package contains the algorithm implementation and studies for the WAFR 2024 paper, "From Pixels to Torques with Linear Feedback."

 ## Citing